-Certain major holiday weekends are exceptions, so please call the store (310-398-2134) before your visit.
+We hold adoptions every other Saturday starting June 25, 2022 (except certain major holiday weekends).
 Please note that Saturday adoptions are held INSIDE the store in case of rain or inclement weather.

 How to Adopt

 - Whether you are are interested in a specific animal (dog) or would like us to make a suggestion, please fill out our questionnaire.
 The Adoption Questionnaire for Dogs (PDF) covers most of the issues which we have found relevant to helping you find your new companion and smooth the transition for both of you.

 - After reading your questionnaire, one of our volunteers may make suggestions as to which animals may be best suited to you and your lifestyle and make an arrangement for you to meet them at our Weekend Adoptions or in their foster homes to get to know each other.

 - If you fall in love on the spot, please make sure you have read the “Before You Adopt” section because this is a big, and important decision, not just for the human involved, but also for the companion animal.
 We can then proceed with the next stop of the adoption process which is commonly called the “Home Safety Check.”

 - An Adoption Fee is required along with a signed adoption agreement, which ensures that if, for any reason, you are unable to keep the animal, he/she is to be returned to Forte Animal Rescue only.

 - Finally, we personally deliver your new family member to your home.